kookmin-sw/capstone-2025-13/API.md

 - Description

-            Get a list of quests filtered by type and step number.
             [en] Get a list of quests filtered by type and step number.
             AccessToken is required for all of this part of endpoints on Authorization header.